rjhunter3/ParticleSandbox/ParticleSandbox-cxww44/README.md

 ### `get timediff()` and `set date(time1)`

 Both of these get and set methods involve setting up a `timediff` variable in the get method which determines the time between two actions.
-Through the use of the seperate set method, which sets the property `this.time` to be updated with the past time when an action occurred, and the get method, which calculates the difference between this set time and the current time, such time differences can be established.
+Through the use of the seperate set method, which sets the property `this.time` to be updated with the past time (`time1`) when an action occurred and the get method, which calculates the difference between this set time and the current time, such time differences can be established.
 This was needed in this example, as using the centre mouse click to toggle the attract/repel feature in particles in quick succession proved problematic and this sets a 1 second window between changes.

 ### `getMult()`